Probing untouchable environment as a resource for quantum computing: Main results

 \item[Step 4:] Terminate the protocol if $\Delta E_{SA}$ is found to be non-increasing; otherwise, let the $SE$ system evolve so that $\Delta E_{SA}\ge\epsilon_C$, and go back to Step 1.

-\end{itemize} Intuitively, $\Delta t_C$ and $\epsilon_C$ are set so that we can complete the steering protocol within the desired time period, which can be made as short as possible at the expense of success probability.
+\end{itemize} \textbf{Note that state tomography on $SA$ is performed at sufficiently high frequency during the protocol so that we can trace the time evolution of state $\rho_{SA}(t)$ and its functionals, such as $\Delta E_{SA}$ and $\rho_A$.} Intuitively, $\Delta t_C$ and $\epsilon_C$ are set so that we can complete the steering protocol within a desired time period, which can be made as short as possible at the expense of success probability.